shoebot/shoebot/doc/source/commands.rst

 .. py:function:: ximport(libName)

-    Import nodebox libraries.
+    Import Nodebox libraries.

-    The libraries get _ctx, which provides
-    them with the nodebox API.
+    The libraries get access to the _ctx context object, which provides them with the Shoebot API.

     :param libName: Library name to import